Dr Thomas Wilks

 - 2006: D. Schmitt & F. T. Dausend, 'Empirical Findings on the Tax CAPM for the German Capital Market' [article], Social Science Research Network, February 2007.

-Over the last six years, Dr Wilks has co-organised, chaired and presented at several London-based panel events promoting German culture to the curious general public.
+Dr Wilks has co-organised, chaired and presented at several London-based panel events promoting German culture to the curious general public.
 He also presented on a German and London themed extract from Samuel Beckett's Murphy for a London World Book Night event in 2017.